 You can swim in most lakes, however, if you want to ride a water jetty in a lake on private land, then you need to ask for permission.
 The landowners work hard to maintain their land, lakes, and open areas clean and sustainable.
 So, be respectful to their wishes.
 Skogsand is an example of where the locals go for an evening swim.

-Visit the Blue Zones
+Visit the Blue Zones-slow travelling in nature

 Did you know that there are Blue Zones in the south of Sweden?
 In fact, Emmaboda is on the map of blue zones, that is places where people live longer.